bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 ---
 This is a write-up of a project I worked on in 2018 when this blog didn't exist.

-The schematic and board design is available from the [Github Project]( https://github.com/bartlettD/nzxt-gamma-usb3).
+The schematic and board design are available from the [Github Project]( https://github.com/bartlettD/nzxt-gamma-usb3).

-Quite a few years ago, I decided to build my own PC; As time marched on I've replaced all of the components of the system at least once, except, for the case I originally started with.
+Quite a few years ago, I decided to build my own PC; as time marched on I've replaced all of the components of the system at least once, except, for the case I originally started with.